 Real food for real life, from my kitchen to yours.

 Hi, I’m Cori Horton.
+Chef.
 Food Photographer.
-Recipe Blogger.
-Food Business Consultant.
+Culinary Blogger.
 Gypsy.

 Originally from Vancouver, I’ve lived in Canada from coast to coast, spending a decade in radio and glass-walled offices before a move across the country to experience Atlantic shores.
 In 2010 I sold the big red house that was the Dragonfly Inn and set out on a journey of 30,000 miles that became Food Gypsy.
 The end of that “life from scratch” tour lead me to Le Cordon Bleu, Ottawa, where I learned to cook – with butter.